Originally posted on September 25th, 2017

 Take a couple hours and add your business website to these top-rated business listings mentioned below.

 This is the new place to list your business on Google.
 All you need is a Gmail account to log in.
 If you don’t have one, create one.
 It’s easy.
-Adding your business information here will help you to be found across Google platforms, including search results maps and even the popular Google+ (cough, cough).
+Adding your Google My Business listing information here will help you to be found across Google platforms, including search results, Google maps and even the popular Google+ (cough, cough, jk).

-This business listing is powered by Bing.com and operates in a similar fashion to Google My Business.
+This business listing is powered by Bing.com and operates in a similar fashion to the Google My Business listing service.
+Bing Places for Business is a Bing portal that enables local business owners add a listing for their business on Bing.

 Most people think you need to be a restaurant to be listed on Yelp.
 Not true.
 Any US business can be added to the local business listings.
 From what I understand, you need at least one review/comment before you show up in the displayed results.

 Factual is dedicated to monitoring and improving location-based data.
 They try to keep the web clean of cluttered and redundant information.
+Factual uses location data helps companies build trust and intelligently grow their businesse.
 Adding your business to their directory is helping them, help you!

-Citysearch is a web-based city guide offering information about local businesses throughout different states in the US.
+Citysearch is a web-based city guide offering information about local businesses using categories throughout different states in the US.

 HotFrog is a commercial website directory sorting businesses according to location and category.